Control the Windows services that are configured for a managed device. Using the Services tool see what services are on a device and:

 - Click Tools > Services.

-- Click the icon in the Status column to change start and stop the service.
+- Click the icon in the Status column to start, pause, resume, stop, or restart the service.

-- Click the icon in the Startup Type column to set when and how the services starts.
+- Click the icon in the Startup Type column to set when and how the services starts or to disable the startup.

 - Automatic: The service begins operation every time that the computer is started.